 The Nottawasaga River looks saleable from Highway 89 and empties out from there into Wasaga Beach to the north.
-Any portion of the river could be worth paddling, and you could even do the whole route in three days and camp at designated sites along the way if you’re so inclined.
+Any part of the river could be worth paddling, and you could even do the route in three days and camp at designated sites along the way if you’re so inclined.
 I accessed the river at route 90 – just exit Highway 400 on Dunlop St. and take it West – and parked in a lot designated as a fishing area at Don Ross Drive.
 There’s also a campground right across the road, on the other side of the bridge.

 View Ghost town in Minesing Wetlands in a larger map